ludwig-ai/ludwig-docs/docs/configuration/defaults.md

 The preprocessing parameters that each data type accepts can be found in [datatype-specific documentation](../features/supported_data_types).

 Note that different features with the same datatype may require different preprocessing.
-Type-global preprocessing works in tandem with feature-specific preprocessing configuration parameters, which override the global settings.
+Type-global preprocessing works in tandem with feature-specific preprocessing configuration parameters, however, feature-specific configurations override the global settings.

 For example, a document classification model may have two text input features, one for the title of the document and one for the body.